r74tech/llama.go/README.md

 # llama.go
 Go bindings to llama.cpp

+> [!IMPORTANT]
+> This is a fork of the original [Qitmeer/llama.go](https://github.com/Qitmeer/llama.go) with added memory buffer loading functionality.

 ### Installation
 ***make sure you have `git golang cmake gcc make` installed on the system to build.***
 * Build from source